-Cooperative Work Experience is open to students alread employed, or who wish to be placed on a job.
-Work hours may be scheduled during daytime or evening hours, weekends holidays or during the summer months, while the student attendargular classes.
+Cooperative Work Experience is open to students already employed, or who wish to be placed on a job.
+Work hours may be scheduled during daytime or evening hours, weekends, holidays or during the summer months, while the student attends regular classes.
 The Cooperative Education Program offers the same job experience opportunity, but provides alternating periods of work or study.
-This allows students to devote their full energies to on or the other.
-It is especially designed to meet the needs demployers who want full-time student employees.
+This allows students to devote their full energies to one or the other.
+It is especially designed to meet the needs of employers who want full-time student employees.
 It serves as a way for students to explore career fields and relate classroom theory to actual practice in business, industry or government.

 Field Experience/Practicum is related to social science fields such as education, social work and counseling.
 It offers the opportunity to learn more about a career field, skills and behavior required, and testing theoretical knowledge in practice.
-Workhours are usually arranged during regular school terms, but make at other times.
+Work hours are usually arranged during regular school terms, but may be at other times.